microsoft/net-offloads/quic-encryption-offload.md

 Some other requirements:

-- When doing sofware USO combined with hardware QEO, TCPIP must not compute checksums, since the payload will change.
+- When doing software USO combined with hardware QEO, TCPIP must not compute checksums, since the payload will change.
 - Loopback support must be handled as well.